rinconjc/qantu/README.md

 Extending Qantu
 ----------------------------
-If your bank is not supported you can either implement the connector following the below instructions or you can contact me to do it based on your scrambled accounts page.
+If your bank is not supported you can implement the extractor following the below instructions.

--- TO BE CONTINUED ---